 A: We opened our center two years ago in Arlington Heights because we knew that heroin addiction was a massive issue in Chicago and the suburbs, and that there was a significant amount of use and overdoses.
 We also knew that opioid addiction is not just an inner city problem, but affects individuals in the suburbs and rural areas, too.
 There is nowhere geographically that you will not find this problem, which is very tragic.

-Q: How do your clients arrive at Footprints to Recovery?
+Q: How do your patients arrive at Footprints to Recovery?

 A: Many of them come to us after completing the initial stages of detox at a hospital, and they need a soft landing.
 Sometimes, that can mean partnering with other organizations that can provide them with Suboxone, Vivitrol and methadone during the maintenance period to help them with lingering withdrawal symptoms.
 We want them to have a successful chance of recovery.